 Work in our lab strives to understand all facets of rove beetles and their interactions with ants, from both mechanistic and evolutionary perspectives.
 We focus on the brains and behavior of these beetles to comprehend how their remarkable social interactions with ants are controlled and have evolved at the level of sensorimotor circuitry.
 In conjunction, we investigate the evolution of specialized biosynthetic pathways and cell types that these beetles possess, which have enabled them to chemically communicate with ants and integrate inside their colonies.
 Our goal is to create an integrated picture of how species recognize and interact with each other, to illuminate the conditions that predispose such interactions to emerge, and to pinpoint forces that shape the evolutionary path towards obligate and highly intimate relationships between species.

-Watch Joe Parker discuss his lab's research on social and symbiotic evolution as part of Caltech's Watson Lecture series.
+Watch Joe Parker discuss his lab's research on rove beetles, symbiosis and evolution as part of Caltech's Watson Lecture series.